Managing your account

 Planned shutdowns

-• The duration of the shutdown should minimise the impact on customers, while enabling Sunwater to perform maintenance on the scheme.
+- time works to minimise the impact on customers, while enabling Sunwater to perform maintenance on the scheme.

-A Planned shutdown occurs when a customer’s supply is interrupted or restricted due to the performance of work that is planned in advance.
+A planned shutdown occurs when a customer’s supply is interrupted or restricted due to the performance of work that is planned in advance.

 The timing of all planned shutdowns will be set following consultation with the Irrigator Advisory Committee (for a shutdown affecting a large part of the scheme) or customer groups or individuals (for shutdowns effecting small areas).
 Sunwater will complete all planned shutdowns within the period notified to customers (unless later varied by agreement with the group originally consulted with), unless something occurs that is beyond Sunwater’s control, such as adverse weather conditions.